You have insufficient volume capacity - FSx for ONTAP

 An FSx for ONTAP volume can run out of file capacity when the number of available inodes, or file pointers, is exhausted.
 By default, the number of available inodes on a volume is 1 for every 32KiB of volume size.
 For more information, see Volume file capacity.

 The number of inodes in a volume increases commensurately with the volume's storage capacity, up to a threshold of 648 GiB.
 By default, volumes that have storage capacity of 648 GiB or more all have the same number of inodes, 21,251,126.
-To view a volume's maximum file capacity, see Viewing a volume's file capacity.
+To view a volume's maximum file capacity, see Monitoring a volume's file capacity.